BasiliskOps/JSONapi/README.md

 ## Usage
 ***

-Simply make a `GET`. request using `https://api.covid19api.com/summary` in order to interact with the API.
+Simply make a `GET` request using `https://api.covid19api.com/summary` in order to interact with the API.
 No AUTH Key required!

 ## Contributing
 ***